KrishnaPramodParupudi/kaggle-mcp-server/README.md

 Start Claude Desktop.

-The Kaggle MCP server will automatically launch.
+Start the Kaggle MCP server (Run kaggle-server.py as a Python File).

 You can now use MCP tools defined in kaggle-server.py, for example: